ph1ll1ps/ph1ll1ps.github.io/content/post/nature2006/index.md

 title: "Steering the future of computing"
 subtitle: "Computational power is surging thanks to insatiable consumers.
 Natural scientists should seize opportunities to stimulate computer science, to help everybody cope with huge volumes of data. - <a href = https://www.nature.com/articles/440383a>Nature</a>"
-summary: "Co-editor and contributing author of the 2020 Science report, led by Stephen Emmott.
+summary: "I was a co-editor and contributing author of the 2020 Science report, led by Stephen Emmott.
 According to Nature, \"That report inspired this week's focus on computing in Nature\", including the cover.<br><b>Nature</b>"
 authors: []

 tags: []